Coronavirus: Keeping Busy And Connected

 - Dolly Trolley is hosting online Drag Aerobics classes

-- Kate Stanforth live streams free, accessible dance classes every Monday at 5pm.
+- Kate Stanforth live streams free, accessible dance classes.

 - LV Yoga Fareham is streaming yoga classes every week via Facebook.
 There are light classes, and family yoga too.